mjbhobe/dl-pytorch/Tutorial.md

 The output should be fairly easy to comprehend, especially if you have used Keras before.
 Each line shows the epoch wise progress of training loop - this is followed by by record count and then the metrics you specified (here `loss` and `acc`) - `loss` will be tracked even if you don't specify any metrics.

 ### Cross-training with validation data
-It is always a good practice to cross-train your model on a `training` dataset and an `evaluation` dataset.
+It is always a good practice to cross-train your model using a `training` dataset and an `evaluation` dataset.
 You can easily accomplish this with the Pytorch Toolkit as shown below.
 Just modify the `fit(...)` call as follows:

 ```python
 hist = model.fit(X_train, y_train, epochs=100, batch_size=16,
                  validation_split=0.20)
 ```

 The `validation_split` parameter takes a value between `0.0` and `1.0`.
-The `X_train` & `y_train` training data & labels (Numpy arrays) are internally split into `training` and `cross-validation` datasets using the `validation_split` proportion specified.
-For example, in the above call, the `X_train` & `y_train` get randomly split in a 80%:20% proportion, with 20% getting assigned as the cross-validation data & labels.
+The `X_train` & `y_train` training data & labels (Numpy arrays) are internally _randomly_ split into `training` and `cross-validation` datasets using the `validation_split` _proportion_ specified.
+For example, in the above call, the `X_train` & `y_train` get _randomly_ split in a 80%:20% proportion, with 20% getting assigned as the cross-validation dataset.
 Output from the training loop will be slightly different, as shown below:

 ```
 Epoch (  1/100): (364/364) -> loss: 0.6926 - acc: 0.6196 - val_loss: 0.6790 - val_acc: 0.6884